 2. Overgrowth

+1. What are the best options for full sun?
 Plants like sedum, ice plant, and creeping thyme are great for full sun areas.
 They thrive in bright conditions and are drought-tolerant.

-Pachysandra, ivy, and hostas are some of the best ground cover plants for shaded areas.
+2. Which varieties are best for shade?
+Pachysandra, ivy, and hostas are some of the best options for shaded areas.

-Water newly planted ground cover regularly to help establish roots.
-Once established, many ground cover plants are drought-tolerant and require less frequent watering.
+3. How often should I water these plants?
+Water newly planted specimens regularly to help establish roots.
+Once established, many of these plants are drought-tolerant and require less frequent watering.